 The sharps always appear in the same order on the staff, no matter the key: F♯, C♯, G♯, D♯, A♯, E♯, B♯.
 A common mnemonic is "Father Charles Goes Down And Ends Battle."

-To identify a major key from its signature: look at the last sharp on the right, then go up one half-step (one semitone).
+To identify a major key from its signature, look at the last sharp on the right, then go up one half-step (one semitone).
 That gives you the key.
 If the last sharp is F♯, the key is G major.
 If the last sharp is C♯, the key is D major.
-If the last sharp is G♯, the key is A major.
-And so on.
+If the last sharp is G♯, the key is A major, and so on.

-Practice sharp key signatures
+Practice sharp key signatures in Flat

 Key signatures series